About the Moon

 No matter how technologically advanced we become as a society, moonlight’s mysterious pull still hypnotizes us.
 The Moon casts her cool, serene glow, transforming the landscape into a magical land of wonder.

 Mistress of the night, oceans, clouds, and tides, she receives the Sun’s light and reflects it back to us.
 Always changing, yet her pattern remains constant.
 The Moon also builds her symbolic repertoire from our experience of her.

 If the Sun represents the cosmic Yang force, the Moon is the yielding Yin.

 Nevertheless, the Moon’s just as important to life on Earth as the Sun; we need the Moon’s gravity to stabilize our climate and allow life to evolve and thrive.
-And so she’s also linked to things which nurture, cultivate, comfort and protect.
+And so, she’s also linked to things that nurture, cultivate, comfort, and protect.

-The “negative” sides of these concepts are the “unskilled” uses of the Moon’s energies.
-Things like co-dependency, intoxication, emotional irrationality, becoming stuck in habits or routines, or feeling victimized by fate and addictions.
+The “negative” sides of these concepts, or the “unskilled” uses of the Moon’s energies are things like: co-dependency, intoxication, emotional irrationality, becoming stuck in habits and routines, or feeling victimized by fate and addictions.

 The Moon in a Horoscope Chart